WP Simple Pay Blog

 7. Implement a Check-In Process

 Most businesses only speak with their customers when there’s a problem.
 But just because a customer hasn’t complained doesn’t mean there isn’t an issue.
-For every customer complaint, there are 26 unhappy customers who remain silent.
 Eventually, unhappy customers reach a point where there’s nothing you can do to make them happy again.

-You can identify and fix issues early by implementing a check-in process with your customers.
-Call or email them from time-to-time to ask how they like your product or service.
-Encourage them to be honest with their feedback and make it clear they should reach out to you whenever they have a question or problem.
+Implementing a check-in process with your customers can help you identify and fix issues early.
+Be sure to e-mail them from time to time to ask how they like your product or service.
+Encourage them to be honest with their feedback and make it clear that they should reach out to you whenever they have a question or problem.

-An easy way to prevent churn is to extend your customers’ commitments by offering longer contracts.
-For instance, instead of month-to-month contracts, see if they’re willing to commit to six months or a year.
+An easy way to prevent churn is to extend your customers’ commitments by offering longer subscription plans.
+For instance, instead of accepting recurring payments every 30 days, see if they’re willing to commit to six months or a year and pay upfront.
 This has a few benefits:

-• You have more time to show the customer that your product/service has value.
+• You have more time to show the customer that your product or service has value.

-• The customer will devote themselves to your product/service because they have already made a significant investment.
+• The customers will devote themselves to your product or service because they have already made a significant investment.

 • You’ll gain more revenue from the same customer, which makes it less painful if they decide to churn anyway.

 In most cases, customers are only willing to commit to longer terms if you offer them something in exchange, such as a small discount.
-But this is a small price to pay for guaranteed revenue.
+This is a small price to pay for guaranteed revenue.

 Disclosure: Our content is reader-supported.
 This means if you click on some of our links, then we may earn a commission.
 We only recommend products that we believe will add value to our readers.